Street drinkers ‘not welcome’: Police deployed to Skegness town centre after complaints

 “We urge the public to report any such incidents and we want the public to know that we will not tolerate anti-social behaviour in our coastal resorts.”

-Is you spot someone drinkinhg in the street, call police on 101.
+Is you spot someone drinking in the street, call police on 101.

 We have listened to public concerns regarding street drinkers and we are working with partner agencies to address the issueCoast Insp Colin Haigh